nschoe/nschoeslabs/articles/2015-02-20-Overview-of-Common-AI-Algorithm-and-Their-Application-to-the-N-Queens-Problem-Part-I.md

 The Hill-climbing, or steepest-ascent algorithm is part of the _Informed Searching Algorithms_, which means they are algorithms that make use of _additional information_ compared to the raw problem definition.
 Now what does that mean exactly?

 Before I answer this, let me say something:

 > When you are wondering what something means or implies in Artificial Intelligence (for your Agent); just ask what it would mean **for you**.

-Even though Artificial Intelligence is not necessarily trying to mimick the human mind and the human intelligence, it still provides a strong reference point.
+Even though Artificial Intelligence is not necessarily trying to mimic the human mind and the human intelligence, it still provides a strong reference point.
 Okay so, what would "additional information" mean for us compared to the problem definition?
 Otherwise, what is likely to _help_ you with respect to the problem?

 Imagine your problem is the one we talked about before: going from town A to B, minimizing, say the time.
 Bham, that's the definition of the problem.
 Good luck with that.